tinkerer9/collaborativekeys/README.md

 You can refresh the page to give up all your assigned key presses.

+## Security concerns

+As this program allows players on the same network to control the host's keyboard (limited to only their assigned keys, which could be all), it has some security concerns.

+The host should always monitor what other people are typing and what is happening on their computer.

+### How to stop

+Pressing the `Escape` Key at an point will toggle whether keystrokes will be accepted.
+If at any point someone malicious connects to your computer and starts pressing keys, press `Control+C` on the terminal as soon as possible.
+If you cannot do this, press `Command+Option+Escape`, select the application running this program (ex.
+Code), and press `Force Quit`.

+## Is my game supported?

+In order for a game to be supported by CollaboKeys, the following must all be true:
+- The game only uses keypresses for input (no mouse)
+- All keys used in the game are supported (see `Supported keys` below)
+- The game would work with input lag (no games that need a high response time)
+- The game has a number of keys greater than or equal to the number of players

-#### Reccomended games
+### Reccomended games

 **2048** is a great game to play with multiple players.
 Each player can get one or two keys, and they have to work together (or alone!) to play.

 Keep in mind that there is quite a bit of lag between a player typing a key and it being emulated, due to AppleScript delqay times.

-## Security concerns
+## Supported keys

-As this program allows players on the same network to control the host's keyboard (limited to only their assigned keys, which could be all), it has some security concerns.

 The `type.js` script only allows the following keys to be emulated:
 - a-z, A-Z, 0-9